Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Abstract

 \section{Abstract}

-We analyze several variations of a single-photon optical switch operating in the continuous wave regime, as presented in the accompanying paper \cite{short}.
-The devices are based on ensembles of Rydberg atoms that interact through van der Waals interaction.
-Continuously probing the atomic cloud with a weak coherent probe field, under the conditions of electromagnetically induced transparency (EIT) leads to total reflection/transmission of the probe in the absence of control photons.
-Exciting a Rydberg state with a single control photon breaks the EIT conditions, drastically altering the probe's reflectance/transmittance.
-We examine how the collective Rydberg interaction in an atomic ensemble enclosed in an optical cavity or in free space induces two probe-induced dephasing processes.
-These processes localize the control photons and modify the probe's reflectance/transmittance, enhancing the lifetime of control excitations and increasing the devices' efficiency.
-The devices are characterized by the probability to absorb a control photon and the associated gain as described by the change in the probe's reflectance/transmittance.
-The results are confirmed through numerical calculations of realistic one- and three-dimensional atomic ensembles in a cavity and an one-dimensional atomic ensemble in free space.
-The proposed continuous wave devices complement previously realized single photon transistors and expand the possible quantum light manipulation circuitry.
+We analyze several implementations of all-optical single-photon transistors (SPTs) operating in the continuous-wave (cw) regime, as presented in the companion paper [\href{https://doi.org/10.1103/7q3h-nvm6} {Phys.\ Rev.\ A~\textbf{113}, L011701 (2026)}].
+The devices rely on ensembles of Rydberg atoms interacting via van der Waals interactions.
+Under electromagnetically induced transparency (EIT), a weak probe field is fully transmitted through the atomic ensemble in the absence of control photons.
+Exciting a collective Rydberg state with a single control photon breaks the EIT condition, thereby strongly suppressing the probe transmission.
+We show how collective Rydberg interactions in an atomic ensemble, confined either in an optical cavity or in free space, give rise to two distinct probe-induced dephasing mechanisms.
+These processes localize the control excitations, extend their lifetimes, and increase the device efficiency.
+We characterize the SPTs in terms of control-photon absorption probability and probe gain, supported by numerical simulations of realistic one- and three-dimensional ensembles.
+The proposed cw devices complement previously demonstrated SPTs and broaden the toolbox of quantum light manipulation circuitry.